progweb/gpx2video/README.md

 </layout>
 ```

-Align values are none or left (right, top, bottom not yet supported).
-If align attribute is defined,
-gpx2video computes 'x' and 'y' values.

 Type gauges supported are:
-  - speed, maxspeed
+  - speed, maxspeed, avgspeed
   - grade, elevation
-  - date, time
+  - date, time, duration
+  - distance
   - cadence
   - heartrate

+Align values are: none, left, right, top, bottom, top-left, top-right, bottom-left and bottom-right.
+If align attribute is defined, gpx2video ignores and computes 'x' and 'y' values.

+Units values are: mph, kph, km, m and miles.

+*Note: Widget date accepts format element.*

 Map widget can be auto positionned as x, y and/or width, height aren't set.
-At last, you can now
+At last, you can define
-define several map widgets.
+several map widgets.

 ## Maps